Southern Ireland: To Drive or To Be Driven?

 2. Your guide is well versed in the history and details of the area, and it’s fun to have someone along who knows all the answers.
 The tour directors also know where to stop for lunch, where to find the best shopping deals, and who to steer you away from when it comes to scam artists and hucksters.

+The author met a lot of new friends on the bus.
 3. If you’re a people person, traveling with a group is ideal.
 There are many new faces to get acquainted with, and a variety of opinions and insights to enjoy.
 As your trip begins, you are traveling with strangers, but if you’re lucky, by the time it’s over you have evolved into a group of friends.

 4. You can sleep.
 If you’re suffering from jet lag and can’t stay awake for another minute, you don’t have to.
 You can doze off without risking anyone’s life, and you still arrive promptly at your intended destination.